-1 The total increase in the monetary package for 2026 and 2027 will be calculated based on the percent annual increase in the British Columbia All Items CPI in 2025 and 2026 (this increase will not be less than three percent (3%)) times the wage rate in effect prior to each increase.
+1 The total increase in the monetary package for 2026 and 2027 will be calculated based on the percent annual increase in the British Columbia All Items CPI (this increase will not be less than three percent (3%) nor more than 5 percent (5%)) in 2025 and 2026 times the wage rate in effect prior to each increase.
 The Union retains the right to distribute these increases between Wages/Vacation & HP or Employer Contributions at its sole discretion.

-- 2 In order to be dispatched as a Pile Driver/Bridgeworker an employee must possess either a Piledriver & Bridgeworker TQ or certificates confirming the following training has been successfully completed: Certificate of Qualification in any related and recognized in BC heavy construction trade, Confined Space Awareness, Pleasure Craft Operator, Fall Protection, WHMIS 2015, Aerial Boom Lift, Basic First Aid (or equivalent), SiteReadyBC.
+- 2 In order to be dispatched as a Pile Driver/Bridgeworker an employee must possess either a Piledriver & Bridgeworker TQ or certificates confirming the following training has been successfully completed: Certificate of Qualification in any related and recognized in BC heavy construction trade, Confined Space Awareness, Pleasure Craft Operator, Fall Protection, WHMIS 2015, Aerial Boom Lift, Basic First Aid (or equivalent), SiteReady BC (or provincial equivalent).
 Employees who do not hold all of these certificates will be dispatched as Unticketed Bridgeworkers unless they were members of the bargaining unit prior to April 29, 2016.
+Employees are responsible for providing updated and current tickets.
+Employers to provide unpaid time off to complete certification retraining.
 These conditions do not apply to registered Piledriver and Bridgeworker Apprentices. - 3 These contributions and deductions are based on hours earned.